 The School of Kinesiology accepts applications for Fall and Winter terms only.
 Students can apply for their sophomore year or junior year only.
 Admission is selective and pending space available.
 Please note that transferring into Kinesiology may require additional time to complete your degree.
 This depends on the progress you have made toward the AES degree and additional courses you elect to take outside of the AES curriculum.

-Deadlines: October 1 for Winter Semester; February 1 for Fall Semester
+Deadlines: October 1 for Winter Semester February 1 for Fall Semester

-In progress courses at the time of application will be considered towards admission though progress reports may be requested.
+In progress courses at the time of application will be considered towards admission.

 Sophomore - Cumulative GPA of 3.0 and completion of the following: